EliaSippola/small-websites/README.md

 Smaller websites that were made for either school projects, tests, or own smaller projects.

 **The websites will be eventually depracated, since they are not actively maintained.
-As of 17th of Janyary, 2025.
+As of 17th of January, 2025.
 EXC-1 and EXC-2 are depracated as they use create-react-app**

 You can also check the readmes on the websites for more info about them.